arnabmaiti007/Project_Retrieving_Latitude_Longitude_using_Google_API/README.md

 Here I have written a code using Python Programming Language to Retrieve Latitude and Longitude of a place using Google API

 ## Description:
-There is a file named "main_programme.py" which is a python file.
+There is a file named "main_code.py" which is a python file.
-There is another file named "Result.png" which is an image file containing the output example of the main_programme.
+There is another file named "Result.png" which is an image file containing the output example of the main_code.
 1. First we import the necessary Libraries.
 Like- urllib, json, ssl.
 2. Then we set the Google API Key if available.
 But i don't have an paid API service, so I found a free API like service and set it up as an example only.
 3. Then I write some code to pass ssl certificate error.